Google Ads vs. Facebook Ads: Which is Better?

 Generate Your Report Demo Now

-So, which is better for your client’s business - Google Ads or Facebook Ads?
+So, which platform should you choose—Google Ads or Facebook Ads?

-First, consider your client’s specific campaign goals.
-Are they focused on making more sales as quickly as possible?
+First, consider your specific campaign goals.
+Is your goal to make more sales as quickly as possible?
 If so, Google Ads may be the better choice.

-If they're looking to expand brand recognition or reach a wider audience, on the other hand, Facebook Ads may be the better choice.
+If you’re looking to expand brand recognition or reach a wider audience, Facebook Ads may be the better choice.

 Marketing Report Annotations and Goals Example

-Next, take your client's industry into consideration.
+Next, consider the industry.
 Both B2B and B2C businesses use Google Ads successfully.
 Facebook Ads often work better for B2C businesses, especially those selling less expensive items, since people are more likely to impulsively buy these products after being exposed to them a few times.
 However, even for B2B, there are going to be opportunities on Facebook Ads—especially for remarketing and lookalike audiences.

-Your client's audience also affects which platform you should choose.
-Do people search for their business or service with the intent to buy?
-If so, Google will probably bring the best results.
-But if your client is trying to build their audience for a new product, Facebook will typically work better.
+Your audience also affects which platform you should choose.
+Do people search for the business or service with the intent to buy?
+If so, Google will bring the best results.
+But if you’re trying to build an audience for a new product, Facebook will typically work better.

-Consider which stage of the buyer's journey you're trying to target with PPC ads—AdWords is great for bottom-of-the-funnel prospects, while Facebook is usually best for attracting new top-of-the-funnel prospects.
+Consider which stage of the buyer's journey you're trying to target with PPC ads—Google Ads is great for bottom-of-the-funnel prospects, while Facebook is usually best for attracting new top-of-the-funnel prospects.

-Finally, consider your client’s advertising budget and your agency’s level of technical skill.
-Do they have the money to invest in Google Ads, even if they’re in a competitive industry?
+Finally, consider the advertising budget and your level of technical skill.
+Do you have the money to invest in Google Ads?

-Does your agency have the ability to create (or outsource) strong image or video-based ads for Facebook?
-Discussing questions like this can help you sketch out a strategy that's realistic and actionable.
+Do you have the ability to create (or outsource) strong image—or video-based ads for Facebook?
+Evaluating this can help you sketch out a realistic and actionable strategy.

 Facebook Ads vs Google Ads: When To Use Each